MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/legacy-collection-telemetry-extension.md

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

-This topic describes required data collected to keep Azure Stack HCI secure, up to date, and working as expected.
+This article describes required data collected to keep Azure Stack HCI secure, up to date, and working as expected.

 ::: zone-end